 Buzzards Bay Beaches & Contamination Info

 Massachusetts is one of five states (see note 3) with property ownership to the low tide mark.
-More information on the origins of this, and public rights in the intertidal zone in Massachusetts can be found on our Public Access to the Coast page, and Massachusetts Coastal zone Management's Public Rights Along the Shoreline page.
-The Massachusetts Attorney Generals Office also has this useful public and private beach access fact sheet.
+More information on the origins of this, and public rights in the intertidal zone in Massachusetts can be found on our Public Access to the Coast page, and Massachusetts Coastal zone Management’s Public Rights Along the Shoreline page.
+Please see the additional references and cases described at this website: Massachusetts Law about Beach Rights.

 Municipal Beach Parking Sticker Costs